 - If you need to look up a kanji character by using the kanji’s identifying number, type the 4-digit number in the Find box and follow it with a period.
 For example, if you want to look up kanji # 37, click in the Find box in the Kanji Catalogue window, and type 0037. (don’t forget to include the period).
 Then press Enter.
 This will ensure that you are taken to the beginning of that kanji’s entry.

 The following video demonstrates the use of these techniques to read Volume 2 of the book, but in this video only two windows are open, one for the Japanese Reader and the other for the Kanji Catalogue.
-After making the video, I realized that it would be easier to use three windows, as described above.
+After making the video, I realized that it would be easier to use three or four windows, as described above.

 Reading the Books on a Touchscreen Laptop Computer